 3. Likeable Social Media

-Full title: Likeable Social Media: How to Delight Your Customers, Create an Irresistible Brand, and Be Generally Amazing on Facebook (& Other Social Networks)
+Full title: Likeable Social Media: How to Delight Your Customers, Create an Irresistible Brand, and Be Generally Amazing on with Your “SMM” Social Media Marketing Efforts on Facebook (& Other Social Networks)

 by Dave Kerpen